sigmod/sqlpp/document.md

     GROUP BY msg.`author-id` AS uid GROUP AS `$1`(msg AS msg);

 ### <a id="Aggregation_functions">Aggregation functions
 SQL++ aggregation functions take a collection as its input and output a scalar value.
 Those functions are functional and can be invoked at any places where an expression is allowed.
-Here is the list AsterixDB SQL++ builtin aggregation functions, w.r.t. how they handle `NULLs`/`MISSINGs` in the input collection or empty input collections:
+Here is the list of AsterixDB SQL++ builtin aggregation functions, w.r.t. how they handle `NULLs`/`MISSINGs` in the input collection or empty input collections:

 | Function   | NULL | MISSING |  Empty Collection |
 |------------|------|---------|-------------------|